anupamkaul/demosthenes-llm/finetune-classification/README.md

-spam-dataset.py  (this generates a bunch of SMS data and ancillary files) spam-dataloader.py (this creates data loaders specific for the SMS dataset, as a precursor to the classification based training) spam-datasetclass.py (this defines the dataset class that I use to instantiate the loaders, used by spam-dataloader.py) model.py (code for generating the model and modifying its final output layer to make it more suitable for classification fine tuning)
+spam-dataset.py  (this generates a bunch of SMS data and ancillary files) spam-dataloader.py (this creates data loaders specific for the SMS dataset, as a precursor to the classification based training) spam-datasetclass.py (this defines the dataset class that I use to instantiate the loaders, used by spam-dataloader.py) model.py (code for generating the model and modifying its final output layer to make it more suitable for classification fine tuning) (this is
+          where I also actually train the model and fine tune it to classify, so its a 1 stop shop code for fine tuning for classification) inference.py (pick up the model spit out by model.py and test it for classifying spam vs ham - both fixed inputs and in a chat format)